Severe redness and swelling are typical in cellulitis. The skin is usually very warm to the touch.

 Treatments

-While waiting on the results from the bacterial culture, your doctor will probably want to start you on an antibiotic to fight the most common bacteria that cause cellulitis.
-Once the final culture results have returned, the physician may change the antibiotic you are taking, especially if you are not improving.
+While waiting for the results from the bacterial culture, your medical professional may want to start you on an antibiotic to fight the most common bacteria that cause cellulitis.
+Once the final culture results have returned, your medical professional may change the antibiotic you are taking, especially if your infection is not improving.

-Mild cases of cellulitis in otherwise healthy persons can be managed on an outpatient basis with oral antibiotic pills.
-Common oral antibiotics that are used to treat cellulitis include:
+Mild cases of cellulitis in a healthy person can be treated with oral antibiotics.
+Common antibiotics that are used to treat cellulitis include:

-However, ill-appearing people or those who have other underlying illnesses may be hospitalized for observation and for the administration of intravenous antibiotics.
-Common intravenous antibiotics that are used in a hospital setting to treat cellulitis include:
+If you are very sick or have other chronic illnesses that may complicate your recovery, you may need to be hospitalized to receive intravenous antibiotics.
+Common intravenous antibiotics that are used to treat cellulitis include:

-If your doctor prescribes antibiotics, be sure to take the full course of treatment.
-In addition to prescribing antibiotics, your doctor will likely want to make sure that your underlying medical problems, if any, are being adequately managed.
+If your medical professional prescribes antibiotics, be sure to take the full course of treatment.
+In addition to prescribing antibiotics, they will likely want to make sure that your underlying medical problems, if any, are being adequately managed.

 Visit Urgency

-If you develop a tender, red, warm, enlarging area on your skin, make an appointment with your physician as soon as possible.
-If you also have fever and chills or if the area involves the face, you should go to the emergency room.
+If you develop a painful, warm, enlarging area on your skin that is red or a darker color than your surrounding skin, make an appointment with your medical professional as soon as possible to get treatment and to avoid complications that may occur if cellulitis is left untreated.
+If you also have fever and chills or if the area involves the face, you should go to urgent care or the emergency room.

-If you are currently being treated for a skin infection that has not improved after 2–3 days of antibiotics, return to your doctor.
+If you are currently being treated for a skin infection that has not improved after 2-3 days of antibiotics, return to your medical professional.
+You may need treatment with different medications, or the infection may have spread deeper into your skin.

 References